aqulu/ReactiveComponents/README.md

 ```

-The floating action button's loading state can either manually be controlled by invoking "fab.setIsLoading(true)" or tied into an RxJava / Retrofit request.
+The floating action button's loading state can either manually be controlled by invoking "fab.setIsLoading(true)" or tied into the RxJava / Retrofit request lifecycle.

 Whether or not the button shall be clickable during the loading state can be adjusted with the XML tag "app:clickableWhileLoading".
-The default value of this settings is "false" (button is not clickable while loading).
+The default value of this setting is "false" (button is not clickable while loading).

 Download